-Online Dating Is So Popular It’s Sparking New Side Gigs
+Online Dating Is So Popular It’s Sparking New Side Gigs.
+(Yes, They Pay.)

-“Online dating is the mainstream way to meet and start dating,” said Dawoon Kang, the CEO of the dating app Coffee Meets Bagel.
+“Online dating is the mainstream way to meet and start dating,” said Dawoon Kang, the CEO of Coffee Meets Bagel.

-The shift has come swiftly.
-And for many, the anxiety of dating is amplified by the fear of committing a digital faux pas.
+That shift has come swiftly.
+For many, the anxiety of dating is amplified by the fear of committing a digital faux pas.
 (We matched!
 Should I message first or wait for them?
 It’s been five minutes.
 OK, I’m just going to go for it.
 Wait — what should I say?)

 Even seasoned online daters are going through a bit of burnout.
-Throw in scores of new dating apps, and it can be hard to keep up.
+Throw in scores of new dating apps and new pandemic etiquette, and it can be hard to keep up.
 To help people navigate the ever-changing world of romance, dating-adjacent jobs — yes, actual jobs — are cropping up.

 “Singles are exhausted with today’s swipe-based culture.
 Some may be looking for guidance, reassurance, or just a standout profile,” Kang said.

 4 Dating Jobs Fueled by the Popularity of Apps

 Here are four legit ways people are making money in the flourishing world of online dating.

 1. Dating Profile Consultants